The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

 Because that could mean he might divert resources away from her and her children to the new woman and her children.

-Indeed men to be much more jealous and careful about sexual fidelity and women tend to be more concerned about emotional attachments.
+Indeed men are much more jealous and careful about sexual fidelity and women tend to be more concerned about emotional attachments.

-It’s still painful for women to be sexually cheated, but Robert Wright says that result is often a self improvement campaign: losing weight, better clothes etc.
+It’s still painful for women to be sexually cheated, but Robert Wright says that the result is often a self-improvement campaign: losing weight, better clothes, etc.

-Men instead can often have troubles staying in a relationship after sexual infidelity.
+Men instead can often have trouble staying in a relationship after sexual infidelity.